 - A comprehensive directory listing all members and their contact information.

-- The Wallooner newsletter, published four times annually, including up to date information about the WLA, the Walloon Lake Trust and Conservancy, local governments and other items of interest.
+- The Wallooner newsletter, published three times per year, including up to date information about the WLAC, local governments and other items of interest.

-- A fully staffed Association office in Petoskey (Moving to Walloon Village in the Spring!).
+- A fully staffed office in Walloon Village.

 - There are studies that have been done that show that property owners similar to our ownership on Walloon, that have a vigorous and active association such as ours, have property values that are 20% higher than comparable properties without an active association.